R2U2/r2u2/compiler/docs/dev/front_end.md

 # R2U2 Front End Selection

-R2U2 supports the general-purpose Booleanizer for reasoning about non-Boolean data.

-If your specification only has inputs of type `bool`, then the Booleanizer engine is not necessary.
+R2U2 execution is split across TL and Booleanizer (BZ) engines.
+C2PO controls this through context settings and expression typing.

-## Booleanizer
+## Booleanizer Behavior

-The Booleanizer is a general purpose engine that can perform arithmetic, bitwise operations, parameterized set aggregation (`foratleast`, etc.), and other such capabilities.
+The Booleanizer is required for non-boolean computation in formulas, including:

+- arithmetic and bitwise expressions
+- relational operators over non-bool values
+- parameterized set aggregation (`foratleast`, `foratmost`, `forexactly`)
+- `prev(...)` over non-trivial expressions

+If the Booleanizer is disabled and non-boolean operations are present, type checking fails with an explicit error.

+## How It Is Enabled

+- CLI: `-bz` / `--booleanizer`
+- REPL/script: `enable_booleanizer` and `disable_booleanizer`

+Without the Booleanizer, purely boolean specifications can still compile and run through the TL path.